 Wildlife were observed crossing under all existing bridges even before fencing guided them towards it.
-Excluding the Alexander-Michel Overpass, Crowsnest Underpass, and Sparwood West mitigation emphasis sites, which didn't have infrastructure in place yet, the average monthly wildlife detection rate for control cameras was 23.7 and 8.1 for pre-treatment cameras (Figure 9).
-In one case, Loop CP Overhead near Corbin Road, wildlife were crossing at higher rates than at adjacent control cameras, suggesting this open-span bridge was serving as an effective structure pre-fencing.
+Excluding Alexander-Michel Overpass, Crowsnest Underpass, and Sparwood West, which didn't have infrastructure in place yet, the average monthly wildlife detection rate for control cameras was 28.6 and 8.3 for pre-treatment cameras (Figure 9).
+In one case, at the Loop CP Overhead near Corbin Road, wildlife were crossing at higher rates than at adjacent control cameras, suggesting this open-span bridge was serving as an effective structure even before fencing.

 We monitored crossing success as the proportion of wildlife that entered each structure and crossed through to the other side (Figure 10).
-Crossing rates were highest for Loop CP Overhead and Loop Bridge, and lowest for Alexander Creek Bridge and Michel Bridge.
+Crossing rates were highest for Loop CP Overhead and Loop Bridge, and lowest for Alexander Creek Bridge and Michel Creek Bridge.
 Bighorn sheep had the lowest rates of successful crossings, while black and grizzly bear, and elk, had the highest rates of successful crossing.
 The limited sheep crossings were in line with extensive telemetry data that suggested sheep rarely cross Highway 3.